-This is an excerpt from a 1,237-word article in the Oct.
-8, 2017 issue of THE DARK REPORT.
+This is an excerpt from an 850-word article in the May 15, 2017, issue of THE DARK REPORT.
 The complete article is available for a limited time to all readers, and available at all times to paid members of the Dark Intelligence Group.

 CEO SUMMARY: There are few places and times where a broad cross-section of